 If you have no idea what Fado is:

 I wouldn’t feel too bad.
-I thought I had properly researched all potential Lisbon travel experiences But then as SOON as I got there, everyone kept talking about Fado and I looked at them like they were speaking in tongues.
+I thought I had properly researched all potential Lisbon travel experiences until I got there and everyone started talking about Fado and I looked at them like they were speaking in tongues.

 I thought it was some strange venereal disease, but thank God I was wrong.
 So no, Fado isn’t an STD or some ritualistic sacrifice that you need to attend.

 Fado is a form of traditional Portuguese music; a soulful folk music that is performed throughout the city.

 You’ll literally see signs for it everywhere while you’re traveling around Lisbon.